Tyler-phillips12/README-Generator/README.md

 ## Installation
 To install this application, clone the repository and run the following command:

-npm install

 ## Usage
-To use this application, navigate to the root directory of the cloned repository and run the following command:
+npm install To use this application, navigate to the root directory of the cloned repository and run the following command:

-node index.js

 ## License
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)